 Freezing a yule log

-It’s better to store the yule log cake because it’s been frosted and decorated, but if you need to store it in the freezer after you’ve already covered it in the chocolate icing… it can be done.
+It's better to store the yule log cake before it's been frosted and decorated, but if you need to store it in the freezer after you've already covered it in the chocolate icing… it can be done.

-Make sure you have enough space in your freezer to let the uncovered cake (on a baking sheet) set for at least an hour.
-At this point, the frosting should be hardened and you can wrap it in plastic wrap and store inside an airtight container or large bag for up to 3 months.
+- At this point, the frosting should be hardened and you can wrap it in plastic wrap and store it inside an airtight container or large bag for up to 3 months.

 Thawing a yule log